canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ### The characters and scenery

-The various sprites that Yuri drew in Clip Studio are added using the Images As Planes addon, which comes packaged with Blender.
+Yuri's sprites are added using the Images As Planes addon, which comes packaged with Blender.
 I modified the material to add a small amount of SSS and a subtle normal map, and to create the line boil effect.
 Each one is simply a quad with an alpha channel mapped to the principled shader's alpha input (*not* transmission).

 The line boil on the characters is accomplished by rotating through the three different images cyclically.
 Unfortunately, the way Blender's image sequence node works makes this a bit harder than it needs to be.
 Essentially, the image sequence will advance every frame no matter what, there's no way to control this directly.
 In our case, we wanted a slower line boil effect, every 10 frames (1/3 of a second at the target 30fps, equivalent to 8 frames if animating at the traditional 24fps).
 Luckily, this can be achieved with some driver magic using the modulo operator.
 Put the following expression into the driver for the 'offset' field...